wp-plugins/dreamobjects/readme.txt

 = 3.5 =

-XXX by Ipstenu
+June 20, 2014 by Ipstenu

-* Changed SDK to newest version: 2.6.6 (<a href="http://blogs.aws.amazon.com/php/post/Tx1X88LCP8FDY3T/Release-AWS-SDK-for-PHP-Version-2-6-6">official release notes</a>)
+* Changed SDK to newest version: 2.6.8 (<a href="http://blogs.aws.amazon.com/php/post/TxUO6WG0S1NQE2/Release-AWS-SDK-for-PHP-Version-2-6-8">official release notes</a>)
 * Improved multipart uploads, which should allow for larger files in a better way
 * Force disable on Multisite, which you shouldn't be using since it breaks six ways from Sunday anyway
 * Security tightening (hiding things)